 Dynamic Variation:

-Love It Like A Local!
+Voluntourism: Love It Like A Local!

-By getting involved with Outer Banks non-profits, you can turn a great vacation into a life-changing experience, for you and those you help.
+Whether your interests are sea turtles and shelter animals, or shorelines and surfing, you’re sure to find like-minded people dedicating their time and energy to the cause.
 Come on down and pitch in on a beach clean-up.
 Work a couple of hours at the local food bank or a non-profit historic attraction.
 Help out at a local event, which are often fundraisers that allow the non-profit to continue its work throughout the year.
 These are just a few examples of “voluntourism” and we hope to share more of these opportunities here and through the links below.
-Thanks!

 Volunteer Opportunities